Skip to main content

 Registration

 Give us an hour and help change the industry!
 Join us for a short, interactive focus group led by ULI's Homeless to Housed team to inform 10 Principles for Addressing Homelessness: A Guide for Real Estate & Finance.
-This forthcoming ULI publication seeks to identify actions the real estate community can take to address homelessness and define the industry's role in catalyzing the production and preservation of deeply affordable housing for people experiencing homelessness.
-All are welcome and invited to participate regardless of industry, expertise, and/or professional experience.
+This forthcoming ULI publication seeks to identify actions the real estate community can take to address homelessness and define the industry's role in catalyzing the production and preservation of deeply affordable housing.
+All are welcome to participate regardless of industry and expertise.

 Networking Lunch